aershov24/PMSC_Candidates_Test/Kanban_nikitazhuperkov@gmail.com.md

 ---

-## Q1: List all Scrum Artifacts that you know and their commitments
+## Q1: List all Scrum Artifacts and their commitments.

 **Difficulty:** `Junior`